Key takeaways

 What is debt settlement?

-Once you’re approved for settlement, the company will work to negotiate your debts and handle the repayment process.
-You’ll be responsible for depositing a monthly payment on time and in full in a secured account — usually through the debt settlement company you control and have access to.
+Once you’re approved for settlement, the company you’ve selected will help you handle the repayment process.
+You’ll be responsible for depositing a monthly payment into an account the debt settlement company sets up.

 When to work with a debt relief company